-And as the shadow side of the ungoverned web takes hold, democratic governments are wracked with the question of how to hold the platforms accountable for their role in perpetuating these harms in a manner that respects and upholds free expression.
+As the shadowy side of the ungoverned Web takes hold, democratic governments are faced with the question of how to hold platforms accountable for their role in perpetuating these harms in a manner that respects and upholds free expression.

-We live in a society where 1 in 5 young Canadians are or have been victims of cyberbullying and cyber harassment, and female politicians are being inundated with hateful and misogynistic attacks online.
+We live in a society where one in five young Canadians are, or have been, victims of cyberbullying and cyber harassment, and female politicians are being inundated with hateful and misogynistic attacks online.
 Who is responsible for managing this harmful content and mitigating risk in this new field of prevention?
 How is Canada positioned to protect its citizens without unduly compromising free expression?

-On Monday, September 21, 2020, the Centre of International Governance Innovation (CIGI) and Friends of Canadian Broadcasting co-hosted an interactive panel of platform governance experts and lawyers who shared their unique opinions and firsthand experiences with online harmful content and aimed to identify a balance of free speech and the rule of law in relation to harmful content online.
+On Sept.
+21, 2020, the Centre for International Governance Innovation and Friends of Canadian Broadcasting co-hosted an interactive panel of platform governance experts and lawyers who shared their unique opinions and first-hand experiences with online harmful content, aiming to identify a balance between free speech and the rule of law in relation to harmful content online.